mattermost/docs/source/configure/configuation-in-mattermost-database.rst

 .. note::

-   If you're using a High Availability cluster you only need to run this on a single server in the cluster.
+   If you're using a High Availability cluster, you only need to run this on a single server in the cluster.

 The command to migrate the config to the database should always be run as the *mattermost* user.